Academic Common Market (ACM)

 Programs can be removed or added anytime by participating states and institutions without notice.

-- Auburn University is not participating in the ACM at this time.
+- Auburn University is not participating in the ACM.

 - The University of Alabama applies the following two new conditions for participating in approved ACM programs (UA limits ACM access to the programs that are currently listed in the ACM inventory.):